iCode13/sql-challenge/README.md

 ## Technologies
 - PostgresSQL 12
+- pgAdmin 4
 - Python 3.7.8
 - Pandas 20.1.1
 - Numpy 1.18.5
-- pgAdmin 4
 - Jupyter Notebook

 ## Contact
-Created by [@iCode13](https://github.com/iCode13) - please feel free to contact mewith any questions on this project!
+Created by [@iCode13](https://github.com/iCode13) - please feel free to contact me with any questions on this project.